 These templates can be used by school leadership to explain the SLIV program to parents and guardians.
 They include both information about program logistics as well as the supportive research behind conducting SLIV programs.

 This template can be used to inform the school designated point of contact and other front office staff about how to distribute and collect consent forms.
 Send instructions electronically or in hard copy with the consent forms.

 This template can be used to inform teachers about their role in the program.
 Send instructions electronically and/or in hard copy with the consent forms.
-Another option is to print the instructions on the back of consent form collection envelopes on the back of the consent form collection envelopes on the previous page.
+Another option is to print the instructions on the back of consent form collection envelopes (see above).

 Distributing Materials to Schools